 Fun Facts About Brussels Griffon

-- The Brussels Griffon is a very expressive dog, which is why they are favoured in movies and TV.
+- The Brussels Griffon is a very expressive dog, which is why they are favored in movies and TV.
 The most popular Brussels appearance was probably alongside Jack Nicholson and Helen Hunt in As Good As It Gets.

 - Belgium bred, their impressive hunting skills were put to good use when it came to keeping rodents out of stables.